ahmedbr1/Zapvent/README.md

 Zapvent unifies event planning, vendor coordination, ticketing, and student engagement for university event offices.
 The platform ships with dedicated portals for administrators, vendors, event-office coordinators, and general users so every workflow (approvals, payments, attendance tracking, feedback, and analytics) happens in one place.

-> TODO: Replace this paragraph with your team-specific elevator pitch (why you chose this problem, which stakeholders you interviewed, and what success looks like for Sprint 2).

 ---

 ## Motivation